RayHightower/RayHightower.com/_posts/2019-03-28-nvidia-gpu-technology-conference-2019.markdown

 ### Hands-on With Deep Learning

 Day one of my GTC experience was spent in a full-day deep learning, computer vision class.
 The class was lead by one of Nvidia's deep learning architects, [Alex Qi](https://www.linkedin.com/in/qiling/), an Enterprise Solutions Architect with Nvidia's deep learning team, led us through five exercises, each building on the previous one.
-Special thanks to [Mariofanna Milanova](https://www.linkedin.com/in/mariofanna-milanova-9a84865/), a professor of AI and computer vision at University of Arkansas, who provided help with a particularly thorny exercise.
-Key takaways:
+Special thanks to [Mariofanna Milanova](https://www.linkedin.com/in/mariofanna-milanova-9a84865/), professor of AI and computer vision at the University of Arkansas, who  helped with a particularly thorny exercise.
+Key take-aways:

-* Models that are trained agains a large number of examples will make better predictions than models trained with fewer examples.
+* Models that are trained against a large number of examples will make better predictions than models trained against fewer examples.
+Experience is a great teacher with humans and with neural networks.
-* The convolution integral that I learned in college is alive and well in convolutional neural networks.
-It's alwasy cool to see that the old concepts work, over & over again.
+* The convolution integral that was taught at universities decades ago is alive and well in convolutional neural networks.
+It's always cool to see the old concepts at work.
 * Learning, in a neural network, is a non-linear process of forward and backward propagation.
+Remarkably like human learning.
 * Repetition in learning makes a difference, with humans and with deep learning networks.

 There were a few technical glitches at the beginning of the session, mostly involving virtual machines at the cloud provider that didn't spin up.
 A few of us had to stop & start our connections multiple times in order to find a working VM.